eliocamp/metR/cran-comments.md

+This is a resubmission.
+In this resubmission I've removed the dependency on an archived package.

 ## Test environments

-* local installation of Ubuntu 24.04.1 R version 4.4.2
+* local installation of Ubuntu 24.04.1 R version 4.5.0
 * Github Actions:
     - macos-latest (release)
     - windows-latest (release)